JoeSharp/sports-day/README.md

 The second one will be useful for when you are verifying the containerised version of the application.

 Check the Makefile for the right targets

+## TLS
+The application exposes the UI and service layers via HTTPS For this to work via a Browser, you will need to import the Certificate of the `sportsday` Certificate Authority into your browser/operating system.

+The curl scripts are setup to supply those files, so those should work out of the box.